 - Decide when to review your risk assessment.
 Assuming there have been no significant changes in procedures, no accidents and no changes in legislation that affect the risk and its controls, the risk assessment should be reviewed before a specified date.

-- Hierarchy of Control – If the current risk level is too high, control measures should be introduced that reduce the risk level “so far as is reasonably practicable”, i.e. weighing the risk level against the trouble, time and money needed to lower it.
-The hierarchy of controls should be used to introduce control measures; if a level in the hierarchy cannot be put in place, then you try the next one down.
+If the current risk level is too high, control measures should be introduced that reduce the risk level “so far as is reasonably practicable”, i.e. weighing the risk level against the trouble, time and money needed to lower it.
+The hierarchy of controls should be used to introduce control measures to prevent accidents; if a level in the hierarchy cannot be put in place, then you try the next one down.

 - The best way to prevent an accident is to ideally eliminate the risk.
 For example, working at height could be avoided by removing an item to be repaired from its high location and repairing it from ground level.

 - If elimination is not an option, the next best option is a substitution.
 For example, a highly corrosive cleaning chemical could be replaced with a less corrosive alternative.